Zmart64/SAPResourceOptimizer/docs/usage.rst

 - **Parallel Execution**: Multiple trials run concurrently for efficiency
 - **Pruning**: Early stopping for unpromising trials

+**Classification-Specific Hyperparameters**

+For classification models, the pipeline treats the discretization of continuous memory values as hyperparameters:

+- **Number of Bins** (``n_bins``): Optimized range of 3-15 bins for memory value discretization
+- **Binning Strategy** (``strategy``): Choice between three approaches:

+  - ``uniform``: Equal-width bins across the memory range
+  - ``quantile``: Bins based on quantiles of the data distribution
+  - ``kmeans``: Bins determined by K-means clustering centers

+This approach allows the system to find the optimal granularity for converting the continuous memory prediction problem into a multi-class classification task, balancing prediction precision with model complexity.

 **Business Function**

 The optimization objective combines two critical business metrics: